 Here’s a fun video from the CarryOnQueen Youtube channel that pretty much sums this post up.
 I challenge you to not have a smile on your face, and be planning a trip to Australia after watching it!

 Getting to the Wedge: There’s really only one way to get to Wedge Island – and that’s by road.
+So you’ll either need friends with a 4 x 4, or RENT A CAR.
 Out of Perth, take Row St to Mitchell Fwy/State Route 2 in West Perth.
 Drive State Route 60 for 160km.
 There are a few suburban settlements stretching out from Perth along the way, but after that it’s mostly just wind-blown dunes mixed with tufts of vegetation and the odd roo along the way.

 Staying at the Wedge: While camping on the beach is prohibited, there certainly are lots of shacks in various states of care or decay, and I’d be willing to bet a few might show up in an Airbnb search.
 But if you want something a little more certain, and legal to boot, you might try a place in Lancelin, about 30km south of Wedge Island.
 Hotels range $120-140.
 There’s a YHA Hostel at $58/night, and a caravan park with sites priced at $20/person for powered caravans, and $15/person for tents.
 Private homes show up on Booking.com too, so there may well be other interesting options, depending on your needs.
 The “Salty Shack Lancelin” looks crisp, clean, and cute as a button for example, is a freestanding cabin on its own with kitchen facilities, and rents for $94/night.